workstaffhq/helpcenter/docs/managers/staff/rate-per-skill.md

 - Click on **Save**.

 :::note
 You can choose to have the rate change apply to a past date.
-In this case, the remuneration for all shifts worked on or after that date will be changed.
+In this case, the remuneration for all shifts worked on or after that date will be affected.
 :::

-## Specifying Per-Skill Rates
+## Specifying Per-Skill Hourly Rates

 For each staff member, Workstaff allows you to specify hourly rates for each skill in their profile.
-When you book someone for a specific role, their rate for the corresponding skill will be applied to the remuneration conditions.
+The rate you define for the each skill will be applied to the remuneration conditions whenever you book someone for a specific role.

 - Go to the **Employment** tab of the worker's profile
 - Under **Remuneration**, click on **Plan a change and/or specify per-skill rates**